Ghost catshark

-The ghost catshark (Apristurus manis) is a catshark of the family Scyliorhinidae found on the continental slopes in the northwest Atlantic off Massachusetts, the northeast Atlantic from the Porcupine Bank west of Ireland and the southern Atlantic off Cape Town, at depths between 600 and 1900 m.
+The ghost catshark (Apristurus manis) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
+This species is found on the continental slopes in the northwest Atlantic off Massachusetts, the northeast Atlantic from the Porcupine Bank west of Ireland and the southern Atlantic off Cape Town, at depths between 600 and 1900 m.

 Description

 The ghost catshark can grow up to 85 cm in length and reaches maturity at a length of 75 cm for females.

 Distribution

 The ghost catshark is a demersal (bottom-loving) species living just above the seabed in deep water in the Atlantic Ocean between 40° and 60° North.
 It is present on the continental slopes off Massachusetts in the United States and on the Porcupine Bank west of Ireland.
 A reported sighting of the deep-water catshark (Apristurus profundorum) off Mauritania may have in fact been this species.
 It is also reported from deep water in the vicinity of Cape Town in South Africa.